KhoaMac/MyBigNumber/README.md

    https://drive.google.com/open?id=1Bnsvg7fsqnlaCL4j31ob_4ilQA2VipwF
 2) Video how to setup enviroment: https://youtu.be/uUehBj3WwIw
 NOTE: Before download and use this software, you have to install JRE first and setup java enviroment.
+Click this link to see the tutorial : How to instal JRE https://www.youtube.com/watch?v=Zx3ceLdFm64

 II) This code can be complied in console (CMD):